leemark/better-simple-slideshow/README.md

 # A Better Simple Slideshow
 This is a fairly basic slideshow, written in javascript.
 This is a dual-purpose project, it's meant to be something you can drop right into your page and use if you so choose, but it's also meant as an example/tutorial script showing how to build a simple DIY slideshow from scratch on your own.
-A [tutorial/walkthrough blog post will be published here](http://themarklee.com) fairly soon.
+[Here is a tutorial/walkthrough](http://themarklee.com/2014/10/05/better-simple-slideshow/).

 ## Features
 * fully responsive